 45) The only real shortcomings I could find in this phone are: the useless fixed-focus macro camera, the inclusion of a super-slow 15W charger in the box and the performance deficit that you feel with the Snapdragon 720G onboard.

 46)The best real alternative I can think of for the A52 is the Oneplus Nord.
 You get much faster performance, smoother UI and faster charging speeds.
-However it lacks waterproofing, stereo speakers and falls behind in the camera department too.
+However, it lacks waterproofing and stereo speakers and falls behind in the camera department too.

 46) Alternatively, Vivo V20 Pro and OPPO F19 Pro+ both offer stronger performance albeit with only 60Hz screens.
 All of these alternatives also have the advantage of being 5G ready, although I’m not sure if that’s a positive given that 5G is still far away in our country.